Methodology summary

 Why call it Gospel impact?

-The phrase names the field of concern: visible conditions around Gospel presence and ministry access.
-It does not claim to quantify conversion or sanctification.
+Impact is a change, so the metric is a change.
+The phrase names the field of concern — visible conditions around Gospel presence and ministry access, and whether they are moving — without claiming to quantify conversion or sanctification.

 Related GospelGraph resources